Photonsters/anycubic-photon-docs/FAQ.md

 It would be more accurate to check by making an imprint.
 Lightly coat the build plate surface with engineer's blue dye or evenly roll a thin layer of printmaking ink.
 Place a sheet of paper on a known flat surface such as plate glass or polished granite /marble, then press the build plate on the paper and check the imprint for blank spots.

 ### My build plate is defective and not flat, how do I fix this?
-If you've verified that the build plate surface is not flat, you can try to achieve a true flat surface by a process termed [lapping] (https://www.wikipedia.org/wiki/Lapping).
+If you've verified that the build plate surface is not flat, you can try to achieve a true flat surface by a process termed [lapping](https://www.wikipedia.org/wiki/Lapping).
 Unfortunately, most people will not have the tools to achieve this.
 Try bringing your build plate to a machine shop nearby, they'll know what to do.

 If you want to try it at home, do not simply go rubbing the build plate with sandpaper, you'll probably make things worse.